chainGers-2021/ERC1155-holder-distributor/README.md

  - Set the metadata in the `meta` directory
  - Set the nfts in the `nfts` directory
  - Run `yarn migrate` to deploy the contracts to rinkeby
- - Run `yarn verify:m` to verify the contracts on etherscan
+ - Run `yarn verify` to verify the contracts on etherscan
  - Visit *https://testnets.opensea.io/* and enter the address of above deployed `Mushroom` contract
  - **Enjoy with your NFTs!!!**